global-asp/asp-source/en/0276_big-blue-bus.md

 for town.

 ##
-“Where is the big
+"Where is the big
-blue bus?” asked
+blue bus?" asked
 Ebei's mother.
-“It broke down,”
+"It broke down,"
 replied the driver.
-“We are fixing it.
+"We are fixing it.
-It will come tomorrow,”
+It will come tomorrow,"
 he added.

 ##